What are carbohydrates?

 - hot chips/French fries, lollies, most crackers and savoury snacks

-- jasmine rice, white bread, most highly processed breakfast cereals including flaked corn and puffed rice
+- jasmine rice, sticky rice, congee, white bread, naan bread and most highly processed breakfast cereals including flaked corn and puffed rice

-Different varieties and brands of food can have different GI values, so it’s best to speak to a dietitian if you’d like more information.
+Different varieties and brands of food have different GI values.
+It’s best to look for the Glycemic Index Foundation’s GI symbol or speak to a dietitian for more information.

 Using GI to plan healthy family eating

-The first step to healthy family eating is choosing plenty of fresh food from the five healthy food groups.
-But it’s also good to think about GI when you’re planning what your family will eat.
+The first step to healthy family eating is choosing plenty of fresh food from the 5 healthy food groups.
+On top of this, you can also think about GI when you’re planning what your family will eat.

 Getting a balance of high and low GI

 It’s OK to eat some high-GI foods.
-The trick is to include a low-GI food for your family at each meal and snack.
+But it’s important also to include a low-GI food for your family at each meal and snack.

 High-GI foods and low-GI foods combine in your child’s body for a medium GI – they balance each other out.